TheBWacho/TheBWacho.github.io/README.md

                         <li><strong>Theft:</strong> Stealing is strictly prohibited and can lead to a ban.</li>
                         <li><strong>RP/ERP:</strong> This is an RP server.
 ERP must be private (at base) and kept to whispers.
 No public nudity.</li>
                         <li><strong>Absences:</strong> Notify Admins in Discord if you will be away for more than 10 days.</li>
                         <li><strong>Admin Authority:</strong> Do not lawyer the rules.
 Admin words are final.
-Toxic behavior results in an immediate ban.</li>
+Toxic behavior or arguing results in an immediate ban.</li>
                     </ul>
                 </div>